TxusLopez/streaming_lightHT/README.md

 ## Packages and dependencies

-We have used the following libraries and packages: pandas, warnings, traceback, collections, timeit, river, numpy, random, pickle, psutil, and itertools.
+Developments in Python 3.
+We have used the following libraries/packages: pandas, warnings, traceback, collections, timeit, river, numpy, random, pickle, psutil, and itertools.

 ## Results